valterUo/SquidKnit/README.md

-# SquidKnit: Circuit knitting with quantum and classical communication using SquidQASM
+# SquidKnit: Circuit knitting with quantum and classical communication using SquidASM

 #### Valter Uotila, PhD student, University of Helsinki